 A season later in the 1997-98 season, they set a new franchise record as it was the first time they made the finals back-to-back and advanced to the second round where they were left undone by the Bulls.

 The early 2000s were also a successful period for the Hornets as they made the playoffs in 1999-2000, 2000-01 and 2001-02 seasons, however, the 2002 season would be the last for the Charlotte Hornets as they were relocated to New Orleans.

 2004 saw the return of an NBA franchise in Charlotte known this time they were known as the Bobcats in which they carried the name until 2014.
 Two years after it was announced the return of the Bobcats, legendary Hall of Famer Micheal Jordan owned a minority stake in the franchise.
 In 2010 Jordan took full control over the franchise and even became general manager.

 In 2014, after submission to the NBA, in which it was approved, the Bobcats were back to being called the Charlotte Hornets as the team in New Orleans changed their name from Hornets to the Pelicans, as well as relinquishing and owning the history from 1988 as well as the Bobcats era.

-If you are a fan of the Charlotte Hornets, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Charlotte Hornets have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the Charlotte Hornets, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Charlotte Hornets have the star power to make it all the way to the playoffs and win The Finals in 2023?